Attitude of Gratitude: A Grounded Mindfulness Practice

 Gratitude breath

 Take one slow inhale and silently name something supportive.
-On the exhale, let the shoulders drop.
-You might notice the exhale heard in a quiet room, then return to the next task.
+On the exhale, let the body soften by one small degree.
+You might hear a gym locker door close, feel the breath move under your ribs, and then return to the next ordinary responsibility without trying to make the moment perfect.

 Thank-you note